-Saica Paper UK recently started PM 11 in Partington, UK.
+Saica Paper started PM 11 in Partington, UK in 2011.
 Valmet’s* OptiConcept paper machine is breaking world speed records from the beginning and production started 15 days earlier than originally planned.

 Saica Paper UK's PM 11 produces high-performance brown containerboard in the 75-130 g/m2 range used in the manufacture of corrugated boxes.
-Raw material is 100% recycled paper.
+The raw material is 100% recycled paper.

-“After a lot of teamwork, and a lot of innovation, we were able to produce a 75 g/m² sheet that meets our customer needs,but most importantly at world record speed of 1,500 m/min,” says Federico Asensio, Deputy Managing Director of Saica Paper.
+“After a lot of teamwork, and a lot of innovation, we were able to produce a 75 g/m² sheet that meets our customer needs, but most importantly at a world record speed of 1,500 m/min,” says Federico Asensio, Deputy Managing Director of Saica Paper.

 Results of the maintenance outsourcing agreement: